hanbyul-crew/hanbyul-crew.github.io/_posts/works/2011-06-01-works-occupyheadoffice.markdown

 'Occupy Head Office' is an interactive media project against Seoul National University's incorrigible decision on incorporation.

-In 2011 summer, Seoul National University, the university we attend, made a decision to incorporate the university without an agreement from university’s members, including students.
-Opposing to this arbitrary decision, students engaged themselves to a sit-in protest, occupying the school’s administrative building, until the school agreed to have a talk with them.
-The sit-in protest was in a cheerful mood; students held a small music events or made a parody music videos of the university’s rash and corrupt decision.
-We also went to the administrative building every night and projected satire images on university or students’ opinions about incorporation on Twitter.
+In 2011 summer, Seoul National University, the university me and my friends attend, made a decision to incorporate the university without the agreements from university’s members, including students.
+Opposing to this arbitrary decision, students engaged themselves to a sit-in protest, occupying the school’s administrative building, until the university agree to have a talk with them.
+The sit-in protest was held in cheerful mood; students held a small music events or made a parody music videos of the university’s rash and corrupt decision.
+We also went to the administrative building every night and projected art pieces, such as satire images on university or students’ opinions on Twitter about incorporation.

 '본부 점거' 는 서울대학교 법인화에 반대하는 인터랙티브 미디어 프로젝트입니다.